 But this is how things work in Germany.
 As long as there is no proof, any person will be officially cleared from accusations.
 In other E.U. countries, things are different.
 Bulgaria, for instance, had a President who was known as ‘Agent Gotse’ within the Bulgarian State Security.
 So-called ‘influential businessmen’ are being celebrated as “innovators” within Bulgaria and by international organisations who do not seem to know or care.

-In Germany, things are mostly different, including the media there.
+In Germany, things are mostly different, including in the media.
 In 1996, several former East German newspapers teamed up in order to come to terms with their own past.
 One of those was the Berliner Zeitung daily.
 The publications involved asked the ‘Gauck Authority’ for help.
 The latter was responsible for filing the former State Security’s data.
 They did research and publish their findings.

-Once those were available to the newspapers in that group, six years after the reunification, former State Security agents who were editors were told that their past was incompatible with those media, also because their reporting was based on freedom of the press and the values they upheld.
+Once those were available to the newspapers in that group, six years after the reunification, former State Security agents who were editors were told that their past was incompatible with those media.
 The former agents were fired.